-The principal activities of the Company and its joint venture are largely the acquisition, development, operation and management of marinas.
-The Company is geared towards providing a high quality service to yachts, with a particular emphasis on superyachts, which by their very nature, demand high level marina related services.
-Currently the Company owns the Grand Harbour Marina in Malta and the 45% interest in Çeşme Marina Yatirim, Turizm ve Işletmeleri Anonim Şirketi ("IC Cesme") in Turkey.
+The principal activities of the Company and its joint venture are the acquisition, development, operation and management of marinas.
+The Company is geared towards providing a high quality service to yachts, with a particular emphasis on super-yachts, which by their very nature, demand high level marina related services.
+Currently the Company owns the Grand Harbour Marina in Malta and the 45% interest in IC Cesme in Turkey.
 The marinas are operated and managed in association with the internationally well-known company Camper & Nicholsons Marinas Limited, a company largely involved in the management and operation of marinas worldwide.